11-DEEPAK-KUMAR-11/ShopEasy/README.md

   - On the platform, a customer can register and update their details.
   - Customer can add the product to the cart.
-  - After adding the product to a cart, he can by a product.
+  - After adding the product to a cart, he can buy a product.
   - The customer has the option to remove the product from the cart.

 ## Installation & Run